benjavalero/replacer/technical-design.md

 - `config`.
 Spring configuration classes with beans used in several packages.

-- `wikipedia`.
-Helper class `WikipediaService` to authenticate in Wikipedia to perform requests against the [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page).

-  The authentication is performed by the Oauth 1.0a protocol, the authentication is implemented in the backend, and the frontend only contains the last access token.
-Note there are different OAuth tokens to develop locally (see `replacer.wikipedia.api.*` properties).
-The Production ones, once logged in, redirect to https://replacer.toolforge.org, while the Development ones redirect to http://localhost:8080.
+- `dump`.
+Helper classes to parse a dump, extract the pages, the replacements in these page, and finally add the fount replacements into the database. `DumpFinder` finds the latest dump available for a given project. `DumpManager` checks periodically the latest available dump, and indexes it, by running the job implementing `DumpJob`.
+Note that in the past there were two implementations: one in Spring Batch and another with SAX.
+Currently there is only the last one which give better performance results.
+When indexing we have the typical steps:
+  - Read: the dump is read and parsed in `DumpHandler`, extracting the pages into `DumpPage`.
+  - Process: `DumpPageProcessor` transforms each dump page into a list of replacements to be saved in the database. `ReplacementCache` helps to retrieve the database replacements in chunks in order to compare them to the ones obtained in the processing.
+  - Write: `DumpWriter` inserts or updates in the database the resulting replacements from the processor.

 - `finder`.
 The core functionality of the tool is to find potential replacements in a text.
 This package offers several helper classes to find these and other similar useful matches in a text.
 Note that these match searches will be performed millions of times when indexing a whole dump, therefore the performance is critical.